Softness Matters: Effects of Compression on the Behavior of Adsorbed Microgels at Interfaces: Methods

-For the microgels with c=5\%, we create a monolayer of microgels with $N=5000$ monomers by disposing twelve of them in a rectangular simulation box with periodic boundary conditions.
-We first let the system equilibrate at low densities in the presence of explicit solvent, so that the particles acquire the characteristic ``fried-egg" shape that they usually retain at a fluid interface.
+\textbf{System setup and simulation details.} For the microgels with $c=5$\%, we create a monolayer of microgels with $N=5000$ monomers by disposing twelve of them in a rectangular simulation box with periodic boundary conditions.
+We first let the system equilibrate at low densities in the presence of explicit solvent, so that the particles acquire the characteristic ``fried-egg" shape experimentally observed once they are adsorbed onto interfaces \cite{Rey2023, Gei14, Sch21, Sco22Rev}.
 We then progressively reduce the size of the simulation box in the $x$ and $y$ directions, leaving unaltered the $z$ direction, perpendicular to the plane of the interface, and keeping constant the solvent density.

-We also perform compression runs of single microgels of larger size ($N=42K$ beads for c=5\% and $N=21K$ beads for ULC ones) by imposing an external force of cylindrical symmetry, with $z$ as the main axis.
+We also perform compression runs of single microgels of larger size ($N=42K$ beads for $c=5$\% and $N=21K$ beads for ULC ones) by imposing an external force of cylindrical symmetry, with $z$ as the main axis.
 In this way, all the monomers experience a harmonic force $F(r)=-k(r-R)^2$ with $F(r)=0$ if $r>R$, where $r$ is the distance from the monomer to the center axis of the cylinder, $R$ is the equilibrium radius of the cylinder and $k=10$ is the intensity of the force.
 Solvent beads are not subjected to $F(r)$.
 The increased size of ULC microgels in simulations makes it unfeasible with present computational resources to run multiple microgels or larger system sizes for the single ones, due to the larger box size filled with solvent molecules.

 Simulations are run in the NVT ensemble fixing the reduced temperature of the system $T^*=1$ \emph{via} the DPD thermostat, and they are performed with \textsc{lammps}~\cite{Pli95}.
 In all cases, we record the microgel density profile $\rho(z)$, that is obtained by dividing the simulation box along the $z$ axis into three dimensional bins that are parallel to the interface.
 For the case of the microgel monolayer, we measure $\rho(z)$ for each microgel and then average it over all particles.